MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/custom-branding-in-suite-bar.md

 1. Set the feature release ring to **Early release** for your farm to make this feature available in the SharePoint Server Subscription Edition version 23H2.
 For more information, see
 [Feature release rings](../administration/feature-release-rings.md).

-2. Run the SharePoint Configuration Wizard to ensure the two changes (implemented in Steps 1 and 2) are applied.

-3. Enable a web application to allow custom branding by setting the **SuiteNavAllowCustom** web application-level property to **true**.
+2. Enable a web application to allow custom branding by setting the **SuiteNavAllowCustom** web application-level property to **true**.
 This property must be set to **true** for any of the other properties to take effect.

    ```PowerShell
       $webapp = Get-SPWebApplication http://spwfe